StephenHu04/ecs160hw3/README.md

 > - Cloned the libraries already
 > - Use Ubuntu & download tools
+> - Directory called in_png where the 10 images are stored

+Update and download tools if needed
 ```
 sudo apt update
 sudo apt install -y build-essential autoconf automake libtool pkg-config zlib1g-dev clang git